 - Helmets Are 37% Effective in Preventing Fatalities: Helmets may not prevent all motorcycle accident fatalities, but they are estimated to be 37% effective in reducing the likelihood of a deadly outcome.
 For every 100 motorcycle riders involved in accidents, wearing a helmet could potentially save the lives of 37 of them.

-If you are a motorcyclist in Florida, be aware of the new tort reform law and how it could affect you in the event of an accident.
+If you are a motorcyclist in West Palm Beach or other parts of Florida, be aware of the new tort reform law and how it could affect you in the event of an accident.
 If you are considering riding without a helmet, carefully weigh the risks and benefits.

 You can rely on our dedicated attorneys to work tirelessly with your best interests at heart.
 We understand the importance of obtaining rightful compensation to help you rebuild your life after an accident.